browserengineering/book/book/embeds.md

         self.root_frame.click(x, y)
 ```

-When an iframe is clicked, pass the click through to the child frame,
+When an iframe is clicked, it passes the click through to the child
-and immediately return after (because iframes capture click events):
+frame, and immediately return afterwards, because iframes capture
+click events:

 ``` {.python}
 class Frame: